ArpitRathi1/tic_tac_toe/README.md

 5. When the game ends, a message will display the result (either one player wins or it's a draw).
 6. To play again, click on new game button.

+## Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repository and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request